wcfrobert/wthisj/README.md

 ### 3.0 Nuances To Consider

-All of this makes sense in theory, but in practice, the formulations above are easily strained by real design scenarios.
+All of this makes sense in theory.
+In practice, the formulations above are easily strained by real design scenarios.
 Let's consider some of the nuances that one might encounter.

 **Nuance #1: What Happens When There Is Unbalanced Moment About Both Axes?**

+Historically, before industry-wide adoption of FEM software, two-way slabs were designed using either the Direct Design Method (DDM), or Equivalent Frame Method (EFM), both method required partitioning a three-dimensional slab system into series of two-dimensional frames.
+The entire slab design procedure - unbalanced moment included - was done one direction at a time!
+This is the reason why ACI 318 code is vague about bi-axial moment.
+With modern FEM software, it is trivial to find unbalanced moment about both axes, and it is perhaps strange to younger engineers why anyone would consider only "half" of the applied moment.

-There's [a lot of discussion](https://www.eng-tips.com/threads/punching-shear-aci-calculation-method.392228/) on whether unbalanced moment about both principal axes should be considered concurrently, or one axis at a time.
+There's [a lot of discussion](https://www.eng-tips.com/threads/punching-shear-aci-calculation-method.392228/) on whether unbalanced moment about both principal axes should be considered at the same time, or one axis at a time.
 Calculating stress due to bi-axial moment will result in a maximum stress at a point, whereas all the experimental tests and thus code-based equations are based on the average stress across an entire face.
 According to the ACI committee 421 report in 1999 (ACI 421.1R-99), an overstress of 15% is assumed to be acceptable as stress is expected to distribute away from the highly stressed corners of the critical perimeter.
 However, this statement mysteriously disappeared in the latest version of the report (ACI 421.1R-20).
-I don't think there is consensus yet which is why I'll leave the engineering judgement to the reader.
+I don't think there is consensus yet.

+I'll leave the engineering judgement to the reader.
 Here's the full shear stress equation if we were to consider unbalanced moment about both axes.
 Notice that we now need to calculate two $J$ terms!

 $$v_u = \frac{V_u}{b_o d} \pm \frac{\gamma_{vx} M_{sc,x} c_y}{J_{cx}} \pm \frac{\gamma_{vy} M_{sc,y} c_x}{J_{cy}}$$

 > [!NOTE]
 > wthisj will calculate shear stress using the above formula.
-To consider unbalanced moment one axis at a time, make sure to set one of the moments (`Mx, My`) to zero in `PunchingShearSection.solve()`
+To consider unbalanced moment one axis at a time, make sure to set one of the moments (`Mx, My`) to zero when running `PunchingShearSection.solve()`

-**Nuance #2: Is J Calculated Differently For The X and Y Axes?**
+**Nuance #2: Do I Have to Calculate J For Both X and Y Axes?**

 Yes!
 Despite being called a "polar moment of inertia", the $J_c$​​​ term is used like a planar moment of inertia.
-It is possible to calculate an $J_c$ for both orthogonal axes, you need to swap the "flange" and "web" areas then follow the derivation in the previous section.
+To calculate $J_c$ for the other orthogonal axis, simply swap the "flange" and "web" areas and follow the derivation in the previous section.

 The use of $J_c$ to represent planar moment of inertia in concrete design is a confusing anti-pattern.
 Recall from mechanics of materials that polar moment of inertia ($I_z$ or $J$) is a property associated with in-plane torsion, whereas planar moments of inertia are properties associated with out-of-plane flexure.
 For any cross section, there is only one possible polar MOI ($J$), but two planar MOI ($I_x$ and $I_y$).
 Here are some formulas to jog your memory:

-$$I_z = J = I_x + I_y$$
+$I_z = J = I_x + I_y$

-$$\mbox{shear stress due to torsion}: \tau =Tr/J$$
+$\mbox{shear stress due to torsion}: \tau =Tr/J$

-$$\mbox{normal stress due to flexure}: \sigma = My/I_x \mbox{ and } \sigma=Mx/I_y$$
+$\mbox{normal stress due to flexure}: \sigma = My/I_x \mbox{ and } \sigma=Mx/I_y$

 Indeed, ACI 421.1R recommends using a slightly different formulation that differs on the safe side, and more closely resembles what we learned in mechanics of materials.
-In essence, we discard the weak axis $I_y$ term (the one where slab depth is cubed) for the web areas, and end up just calculating the planar moments of inertia.
+In essence, we discard the weak axis $I_y$ term (the one where slab depth is cubed) for the web areas.
+In effect, we end up just calculating the regular planar moments of inertia.

-$J_{cx} = I_x = \int y^2dA$
+$$J_{cx} = I_x = \int y^2dA$$

-$J_{cy} = I_y = \int x^2dA$
+$$J_{cy} = I_y = \int x^2dA$$

 > [!NOTE]
 > wthisj uses numerical approximation to calculate J. In the backend, the perimeter is discretized into tiny 0.5 inch fibers, each fiber has an infinitesimal area (dA) which is then summed to approximate the moment of inertia integrals.
-Refer to Section 5.0 and 6.0 for more info.
+Refer to Section 4.0 and 5.0 for more info.
 The user may opt to reduce the fiber size even further by changing the `PATCH_SIZE` argument when initializing a `PunchingShearSection()` object.